 That’s something that we should test, isn’t it?

 So, for a couple of weeks after Goo.gl became open, we monitored its performance and reliability together with several other URL shortening services, including Bit.ly and TinyURL.
-We used, of course, our own monitoring service (i.e. Pingdom).
+We used, of course, our own website availability monitoring service (i.e. Pingdom).

 Testing what matters